The Jameel Education Foundation UK

 The foundation has 3 trustees who receive no remuneration, payments, or benefits from the charity.
 The foundation operates with no employees earning over £60,000 and has no trading subsidiaries.

 Founder: Yousef Jameel HON LHD - an internationally successful entrepreneur and philanthropist with the vision that knowledge and understanding is the key to the success of future generations.
-He graduated in economics from the American University in Cairo and in 2003 funded the establishment of the Science and Technology Research Center (STRC) there.
+He graduated in economics from the American University in Cairo in 1968 and received an honorary doctorate (Doctor of Letters) from AUC in 2008.
+In 2003, he funded the establishment of the Science and Technology Research Centre (STRC) at AUC.

 The foundation is part of the broader Abdul Latif Jameel philanthropic network, which includes Community Jameel and other foundations focused on poverty alleviation, education, and development.